-The end of the Cold War, however, and the changing international security environment during the 1990s, rendered incomplete any discussion of nonstrategic nuclear weapons that is limited to U.S. and Russian forces.
+The end of the Cold War, however, and the changing international security environment during the past 25 years has rendered incomplete any discussion of nonstrategic nuclear weapons that is limited to U.S. and Russian forces.
 Because both these nations maintain weapons and plans for their use, the relationship between the two nations could still affect the debate about these weapons.
 In addition, Russian officials have turned to these weapons as a part of their response to concerns about a range of U.S. and NATO policies.
 Nevertheless, both these nations have looked beyond their mutual relationship when considering possible threats and responses that might include the use of nonstrategic nuclear weapons.
-Both nations have highlighted the threat of the possible use of nuclear, chemical or biological weapons by other potential adversaries or non-state actors.
+Both nations have highlighted the threat of the possible use of nuclear, chemical, or biological weapons by other potential adversaries or nonstate actors.
 Both have indicated that they might use nuclear weapons to deter or respond to threats from other nations.
+This theme is evident in the 2018 Nuclear Posture Review, which calls for the deployment of a new sea-launched cruise missile to address the threat, at least in part, to U.S. allies from the missile and nuclear programs in North Korea.

 In addition, many analysts believe that a debate about nonstrategic nuclear weapons can no longer focus exclusively on the U.S. and Russian arsenals.
-Even though tensions have eased in recent years, with their nuclear tests in 1998 and continued animosity towards each other, India and Pakistan have joined the list of nations that may potentially resort to nuclear weapons in the event of a conflict.
-If measured by the range of delivery vehicles and the yield of the warheads, these nations' weapons could be considered to be nonstrategic.
+For example, India and Pakistan have joined the list of nations that may potentially resort to nuclear weapons in the event of a conflict.
+If measured by the range of delivery vehicles and the yield of the warheads, these nations' weapons

+111 Department of Defense, Nuclear Posture Review, Washington, DC, February 2, 2018, p.
+9, https://media.defense.gov/2018/Feb/02/2001872886/-1/-1/1/2018-NUCLEAR-POSTURE-REVIEW-FINAL-REPORT.PDF could be considered to be nonstrategic.
 But each nation could plan to use these weapons in either strategic or nonstrategic roles.
 Both nations continue to review and revise their nuclear strategies, leaving many questions about the potential role for nuclear weapons in future conflicts.
+Pakistan, in particular, has considered deploying short-range tactical nuclear weapons with forward deployed forces, with the intention of using them on the battlefield to blunt a possible Indian attack.
 China also has nuclear weapons with ranges and missions that could be considered nonstrategic.
 Many analysts have expressed concerns about the potential for the use of nuclear weapons in a conflict over Taiwan or other areas of China's interests.
 This report does not review the nuclear weapons programs in these nations.
 However, when reviewing the issues raised by, problems attributed to, and solutions proposed for nonstrategic nuclear weapons, the report acknowledges the role played by the weapons of these other nations.